Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Abstract

 \section{Abstract}

 Hirschsprung Disease is characterized by the absence of ganglion cells in the myenteric plexus.
-Therefore, their correct identification is crucial for diagnosing Hirschsprung disease.
-We introduce a three-stage segmentation framework based on a Vision Transformer (ViT-B/16) that mimics the pathologist's diagnostic approach.
-The framework sequentially segments the muscularis propria, delineates the myenteric plexus, and identifies ganglion cells within anatomically valid regions.
-30 whole-slide images of colon tissue were used, each containing expert manual annotations of muscularis, plexus, and ganglion cells at varying levels of certainty.
+Therefore, the correct identification of ganglion cells is crucial for diagnosing Hirschsprung disease.
+We introduce a three-stage analysis framework that mimics the pathologist's diagnostic approach.
+The framework, based on a Vision Transformer model (ViT-B/16), sequentially segments the muscularis propria, segments the myenteric plexus, and detects ganglion cells within anatomically valid regions.
+30 whole-slide images of colon tissue were used, each containing manual annotations of muscularis, plexus, and ganglion cells.
 A 5-fold cross-validation scheme was applied to each stage, along with resolution-specific tiling strategies and tailored postprocessing to ensure anatomical consistency.
 The proposed method achieved a Dice coefficient of 89.9\% and a Plexus Inclusion Rate of 100\% for muscularis segmentation.
 Plexus segmentation reached a recall of 94.8\%, a precision of 84.2\% and a Ganglia Inclusion Rate of 99.7\%.
-For high-certainty ganglion cells, the model achieved 62.1\% precision and 89.1\% recall, while joint certainty scores yielded 67.0\% precision.
+For ganglion cells annotated with high certainty, the model achieved 62.1\% precision and 89.1\% recall.
+When considering all annotated ganglion cells, regardless of certainty level, the overall precision was 67.0\%.
 These results indicate that ViT-based models are effective at leveraging global tissue context and capturing cellular morphology at small scales, even within complex histological tissue structures.
 This multi-stage methodology has great potential to support digital pathology workflows by reducing inter-observer variability and assisting in the evaluation of Hirschsprung disease.
 The clinical impact will be evaluated in future work with larger multi-center datasets and additional expert annotations.